freenas/freenas-docs/userguide/tn_hardware.rst

 https://www.ixsystems.com/blog/knowledgebase_category/truenas/.

 Racking and connection information for the M-Series, X-Series, and Expansion Shelves is described below.
+Drive installation recommendations and drive tray LED behaviors are also described.

 .. note:: Always perform the initial %brand% setup in consultation with an iXsystems Support Representative.